 - (A) Weighted by fair value of the portfolio. - (B) Projected annualized weighted average lifetime voluntary and involuntary prepayment rate using a prepayment vector. - (C) Projected percentage of residential mortgage loans in the pool for which the borrower will miss its mortgage payments. - (D) Percentage of voluntarily prepaid loans that are expected to be refinanced by the related servicer or subservicer, as applicable. - (E) Weighted average total mortgage servicing amount, in excess of the basic fee as applicable, measured in bps.
-As of December 31, 2019 and 2018, weighted average costs of subservicing of \$7.18 and \$7.30, respectively, per loan per month was used to value the agency MSRs, including MSR Financing Receivables.
-Weighted average costs of subservicing of \$11.28 and \$11.45, respectively, per loan per month was used to value the non-agency MSRs, including MSR Financing Receivables.
-Weighted average cost of subservicing of \$9.20 and \$10.06, respectively, per loan per month was used to value the Ginnie Mae MSRs.
+As of December 31, 2020 and 2019, weighted average costs of subservicing of \$6.20-\$7.50 (\$7.00) and \$7.18, respectively, per loan per month was used to value the agency MSRs, including MSR Financing Receivables.
+Weighted average costs of subservicing of \$10.90 and \$11.28, respectively, per loan per month was used to value the non-agency MSRs, including MSR Financing Receivables.
+Weighted average cost of subservicing of \$8.90 and \$9.20, respectively, per loan per month was used to value the Ginnie Mae MSRs. - (F) Weighted average maturity of the underlying residential mortgage loans in the pool.

-- (F) Weighted average maturity of the underlying residential mortgage loans in the pool. - (G) For certain pools, the Excess MSR will be paid on the total UPB of the mortgage portfolio (including both performing and delinquent loans until REO).
+- (G) For certain pools, the Excess MSR will be paid on the total UPB of the mortgage portfolio (including both performing and delinquent loans until REO).
 For these pools, no delinquency assumption is used. - (H) Represents Fannie Mae and Freddie Mac MSRs. - (I) For certain pools, recapture rate represents the expected recapture rate with the successor subservicer appointed by NRM. - (J) Includes valuation of the related Excess spread financing (Note 6).

-With respect to valuing the Ocwen-serviced MSR financing receivables, which include a significant servicer advances receivable component, the cost of financing servicer advances receivable is assumed to be LIBOR plus 1.8%.
+With respect to valuing the Ocwen-serviced MSR financing receivables, which include a significant servicer advances receivable component, the cost of financing servicer advances receivable is assumed to be LIBOR plus 2.1%.

-As of December 31, 2019 and 2018, weighted average discount rates of 7.8% and 8.8%, respectively, were used to value New Residential's investments in Excess MSRs (directly and through equity method investees).
-As of December 31, 2019 and 2018, weighted average discount rates of 7.8% and 8.7% were used to value New Residential's investments in MSRs, respectively.
-As of December 31, 2019 and 2018, weighted average discount rates of 8.9% and 10.3%, respectively, were used to value New Residential's investments in MSR financing receivables.
+As of December 31, 2020 and 2019, weighted average discount rates of 7.8% (range 7.5% -8.0%) and 7.8%, respectively, were used to value New Residential's Excess MSRs (directly and through equity method investees).
+As of December 31, 2020 and 2019, weighted average discount rates of 7.7% (range 7.3%-13.0%) and 7.8% were used to value New Residential's MSRs, respectively.
+As of December 31, 2020 and 2019, weighted average discount rates of 9.4% (range 7.4%-9.5%) and 8.9%, respectively, were used to value New Residential's MSR financing receivables.